sherwin-ad/my_tutorials/kubernetes/owen_kubernetes_lecture.md

 ## Pod

-* A pod is the smallest and simplest unit in the Kubernetes object model.
+* is a single instance of an application.
-* It represents a single instance of an application.
+* is the smallest object, that you can create in kubernetes.
 * Each pod is made up of a container or a series of tightly coupled containers, along with options that govern how the containers are run.
 * Pods can be connected to persistent storage in order to run stateful applications.